Lime (material): Building materials

 Selenitic lime, also known as Scotts' cement after Henry Young Darracott Scott, is a cement of grey chalk or similar lime, such as in the Lias Group, with about 5% added gypsum plaster (calcined gypsum).
 Selenite is a type of gypsum, but selenitic cement may be made using any form of sulfate or sulfuric acid.
 Sulfate arrests slaking, causes the cement to set quickly and stronger.

 Roman concrete

 The Romans made concrete by mixing lime and volcanic ash to create a pozzolanic reaction.
-If this was mixed with volcanic tuff and placed under seawater, the seawater hydrated the lime in an exothermic reaction that solidified the mixture.
+When this was mixed with volcanic tuff and placed under seawater, the seawater hydrated the lime in an exothermic reaction that solidified the mixture.